openvinotoolkit/open_model_zoo/demos/speech_recognition_demo/python/README.md

 After computing audio features, running a neural network to get per-frame character probabilities, and CTC decoding, the demo prints the decoded text together with the timings of the processing stages.

-## Preparing to run
+## Preparing to Run

-Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+The list of models supported by the demo is in <omz_dir>/demos/speech_recognition_demo/python/models.lst file.
 This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

 An example of using the Model Downloader: